vmunier/sbt-web-scalajs/README.md

 compile in Compile := ((compile in Compile) dependsOn scalaJSPipeline).value
 ```

-## Publish a new verion of the plugin
+## Publish a new version of the plugin

 For Scala.js 0.6.x:
 ```